Fast-food chain Cook Out buys naming rights to Richmond's July NASCAR race

 “We are thrilled to expand our presence in NASCAR with the Cook Out 400,” Jeremy Reaves, CEO of Cook Out, wrote in a press release.
 “We’ve had the privilege of partnering with NASCAR for several years, and we’re looking forward to expanding that partnership into Richmond later this month.”

-The race was previously run in the fall and was sponsored by Federated Auto Parts.
+Until last season, the race was previously run in the fall and had been sponsored by Federated Auto Parts since 2012.

+Customize your experience so you see the stories most important to you.
+And sign up for personalized notifications so you don't miss any important news.

 PHOTOS: ToyotaCare 250 | NASCAR Xfinity Series at Richmond Raceway